istio/istio.io/content/docs/tasks/security/authn-policy/index.md

     EOF
     {{< /text >}}

 1. Run the following curl command.
-Note the return value of 401.
+Note the response code 401.
 Istio returns this error code value because the server expects a JWT but the ingress gateway did not provide one.